How to Keep Bats Out of Your House

 Conclusion

 The very thought of bats living in your attic is enough to make anybody feel uneasy.
-Repairing external holes and sealing up vents, chimneys, and other openings is all it takes on how to keep bats out of your house.
+Repairing external holes and sealing up vents, chimneys, and other openings is all it takes to keep bats out of your house.

 Remember that bats are protected in most states because of the benefits they provide to the ecosystem, and treat them with compassion if you must remove them.

-It’s legal to relocate bats if they’re causing problems, but poisoning them or leaving them in a trap to perish is not okay.
+It’s legal to relocate bats if they’re causing problems, but poisoning or leaving them in a trap to perish is not okay.
 Besides, you need them to help keep the backyard pest-free.

 Leave a Reply